Blog · arXiv Analysis · Last reviewed June 25, 2026

 The strict STDIN/STDOUT protocol may introduce failures from format compliance, input parsing, or output specification rather than pure algorithmic reasoning.
 Automatic functional-to-STDIN/STDOUT conversion may also change task complexity unevenly across languages.

-The safe reading is: Multi-LCB is a better coding benchmark receipt than Python-only LCB for multilingual competence, but it is still a benchmark of contest-style programs under a particular execution harness.
+The safe reading is: Multi-LCB is a better coding benchmark receipt than Python-only LCB for programming-language competence, but it is still a benchmark of contest-style programs under a particular execution harness.

 Source Discipline

-This page treats the arXiv abstract, arXiv HTML, PDF, and the linked GitHub repository as the source set.
-The PDF was used for language coverage, model count, experimental protocol, headline results, contamination discussion, limitations, artifact licensing, runtime versions, and execution-cost details.
+This page treats the arXiv abstract, arXiv HTML, PDF, linked GitHub repository, project leaderboard, LiveCodeBench repository, and NIST SP 800-218A as the source set.
+The arXiv paper is used for language coverage, model count, experimental protocol, headline results, contamination discussion, limitations, artifact licensing, runtime versions, and execution-cost details.
+LiveCodeBench is used for the upstream benchmark's live, date-filtered coding-evaluation frame.
+NIST is used only for secure-development and acquisition context, not as endorsement of Multi-LCB.

 The GitHub repository was used to verify that the artifact is public, lists the 12 supported languages, provides installation and run instructions, links the leaderboard, and exposes code, tests, requirements, and runner scripts.
-I did not independently rerun Multi-LCB.
+This review did not independently rerun Multi-LCB, reproduce the table values, inspect every converted task, or audit the model cutoff estimates.

 Sources